The-Duchess/CS350-Summer2015/review.md

 NOTE: If P ≠ NP, then NP-hard problems cannot be solved in polynomial time;

 NOTE: If an optimization problem H has an NP-complete decision version L, then H is NP-hard.

+- Other Definitions

+> - Transient Closure: the transient closure of a binary relation R on a set X is the transitive relation R<sup>+</sup> on set X such that R and R<sup>+</sup> is minimal.

+> - Transitive Relation: a binary relation R over a set X is transitive if whenever an element a is related to b and b is related to c then a is related to c.